nestauk/svizzle/packages/components/ui/src/gauges/screen/README.md

 	- DPPR: the display pixel ratio
 	- Orientation: one of `landscape` or `portrait`
 	- Text: max amount of chars by max amount of lines we can fit in the current display with the current font and font size;
-- `sampleText`: this component renders a hidden text to measure the average width or the current font; by default this text is the English alphabet (lowercase and upppercase) but you can pass a string of your choice, especially useful for other languages;
+- `sampleText`: this component renders a hidden text to measure the average width of the current font; by default this text is the English alphabet (lowercase and uppercase) but you can pass a string of your choice, especially useful for other languages.

 ### Use `screen`